-The information in this statement that relates to the Mineral Resource Estimates (Summary of the Belara Project Mineral Resource material information by SRK) is based on work conducted by David Slater and Alex Tunnadine both full time employees of SRK Consulting (Australasia) Pty Ltd. Alex Tunnadine takes responsibility for data collection and geology aspects of the Mineral Resource and David Slater takes overall responsibility for all aspects of the Mineral Resource Estimation.
-David Slater is a member of the Australian Institute of Geologists (AIG) and Alex Tunnadine is a member of the Australian Institute of Mining and Metallurgy (AusIMM) and have sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the activities undertaken, to qualify as Competent Person in terms of the Australian Code for the Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code, 2012 edition).
-David Slater and Alex Tunnadine consents to the inclusion of such information in this report in the form and context in which it appears.
+The information in this announcement to which this statement is attached relates to Exploration Results and is based on information compiled by Mr Chris Blaser.
+Mr Blaser is the Exploration Manager of Belararox Ltd and is a Competent Person who is a Member of the Australian Institute of Geoscientists (AIG) and Australasian Institute of Mining and Metallurgy (AusIMM).
+Mr Blaser has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the exploration techniques being used to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Mr Blaser consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.